-Heating your home using kerosene is more expensive than natural gas so it’s important to cut costs where you can, here are our 5 top tips to the biggest savings:
+Heating your home using kerosene is more expensive than natural gas so it’s helpful to cut costs where you can, here are our 5 top tips to the biggest savings:

 By comparing suppliers that deliver to your area, you can find the best rate each time.

 This is made easy with cheapestoil.ie* who do all the leg work for you.

 Simply select your location and you’ll get a list of local suppliers that you can sort by price.
 There’s a link to each supplier’s website you can click on and use their quick quote tool to get an exact price.

 Playing around with quantities will also help you to find the best deal.

 *Cheapestoil.ie only displays prices for kerosene, not gas oil which will be a different price.

 2. Avoid seasonal hot spots

 Although the price of heating oil is out of your control, demand is higher in the winter months which drives the cost up.

 Avoid topping up your oil between October and February (particularly December) and opt for the spring or summer months instead.